jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Now that we've created all these badass users, how do we connect with them?

-Badass users doesn't need hand-holding from an account rep, and they don't want to sit on hold waiting for your support team.

-Instead, they want helpful resources they can refer to again and again.
-What is holding us back from adopting this approach?
+In my experience, badass users aren't looking for hand-holding when they run into a problem.
+Instead, they are looking for helpful resources they can refer to again and again.

+So what might hold us back from adopting this approach?

 The fear, I think, is that self-service support will lead to a disconnect with our loving customers.
-Nothing could be further from the truth.
+I'm here to tell you that nothing could be further from the truth.

-Ok (deep breath) I want you to repeat this mantra, preferably each night before you go to bed:

-## The Best Support is No Support

-The best support is no support.
-It's ok for them not to actually speak to us in the support inbox.

 ## the inbox is a terrible place to meet people.

-Too often, the "connection" with our customers originates in the support inbox.
+Too often, the connection we are currently creating with our customers originates in the support inbox.

-And the support context is a terrible place to meet people!
+But the support context is a terrible place to meet people!
 The customer is stressed, the support person has a queue out the door - it's a recipe for disaster.